mosaicml/composer/README.md

 With no additional tuning, you can apply our methods to:
 <!-- start numbers -->
-- Train ResNet-50 on ImageNet to the standard 76.6% top-one accuracy for \$40 in 1.2 hours (_with vanilla PyTorch:_ \$116 in 3.5 hours) on AWS.
+- Train ResNet-50 on ImageNet to the standard 76.6% top-one accuracy for \$15 in 27 minutes (_with vanilla PyTorch:_ \$116 in 3.5 hours) on AWS.
-- Train a GPT-2 125M to a standard perplexity of 24.11 for \$145 in 4.5 hours (_with vanilla PyTorch_: \$255 in 7.8 hours) on AWS.
+- Train GPT-2 125M to a the standard perplexity of 24.11 for \$145 in 4.5 hours (_with vanilla PyTorch_: \$255 in 7.8 hours) on AWS.
+- Train DeepLab-v3 on ADE20k to the standard mean IOU of 45.7 for \$36 in 1.1 hours (_with vanilla PyTorch_: \$110 in 3.5 hours on AWS)
 <!-- end numbers -->

 # 🚀 Quickstart